hazelcast/hazelcast-cpp-client/Reference_Manual.md

 However, if you are using Hazelcast members in the embedded mode, or receiving errors saying that The Jet engine is disabled or `Cannot execute SQL query because "hazelcast-sql" module is not in the classpath.` while executing queries, enable the Jet engine following one of the instructions pointed out in the error message, or add the `hazelcast-sql` module to your member's classpath as it is stated [here](https://hazelcast.readthedocs.io/en/latest/api/sql.html#hazelcast.sql.SqlService).
 ### 7.11.1 Overview
-All the sql related types and functionalilities accomodates in `hazelcast::client::sql` namespace.
+All the sql related types and functionalities accomodates in `hazelcast::client::sql` namespace.
 It is possible to execute queries on `imap`, `Kafka` and `Files` by using this module.

 `sql_service` is the main controller of this module.
 Queries can be executed via `sql_service` class.
 It also supports to specify query parameters.
 After executing any query `boost::future<std::shared_ptr<sql_result>>` is returned.